A lust for everlasting life resulted in the massive Qin Shi Huang tomb.

 Read Part 2: Terracotta Army: Eternal Sentinels of Qin Shi Huang

 The Prince Becomes King

 In 260 BC, China was in a state of turmoil.
-Various feudal states divided the country.
-The Warring States Period lasted for 250 years.
+Various feudal states divided the country, and the Warring States Period lasted for 250 years.
 Eight individual kingdoms tried to establish their dominance and lay claim to the entire country.
-The strongest of these states was Qin.
+But, the strongest of these states was Qin.
 When King Zhuangxiang began his reign in September of 250 BC, it appeared that he would become China’s first emperor.

 His reign was short-lived, however.
 After just three years in power, he died.
 His heir was his young son named Ying Zheng.
 A regent served as temporary ruler until the young king was old enough to rule on his own.
 Ying Zheng exhibited traits from the very beginning that marked him as calculating and fearless.
 At the age of 21, he led a revolt against his regent.
 This culminated in bloodshed and removed every obstacle to the king’s solitary reign.

 An Emperor Close to the Gods

 Despite multiple assassination attempts, the King of Qin managed one successful campaign after another until he defeated all rival states.
 As he approached his 40th year, Ying Zheng proclaimed himself Qin Shi Huang.
 This name conveyed his power as the first godlike emperor of the Qin empire.
 According to Chinese belief, Zheng’s successes conferred upon him a heavenly mandate.
 As the “Son of Heaven” he would rule from the center of the universe, China.
 Someone with this degree of awesome power had to also prepare to perpetuate his reign in the afterlife.
 This is exactly what the first emperor did.

 Preparations for Everlasting Life